 To keep things simple, we will use the example of the Euro (EUR).
 When a consumer walks into their local supermarket and pays for their groceries with paper money, they are contributing to a centralized system.
 This is because the buyer and seller do not control the flow of Euros.

-That role is reserved for the European Central Bank, whose powers allows them to do many things that everyday citizens have no control over.
-This can include interest rates, increasing the supply of money or the price of fees.
+That role is reserved for the European Central Bank, whose powers allow them to do many things that everyday citizens have no control over.
+This can include interest rates, increasing the supply of money or fees.

 By using their computing power, the computers on the Bitcoin network (also known as nodes) are rewarded with new Bitcoin.
 This is why the nodes are also called miners.
 They mine by verifying transactions and are rewarded for doing so — it’s similar to how to a gold miner is rewarded with gold.
 Using this system, the blockchain can run in a decentralized way.

 So, now that you understand what decentralization is, and how it can be applied to money, the next step is to understand the role of a smart contract in the decentralized application world.